 Within the context of Gamification, when an initiative such as Bandersnatch can provide users with purpose through the power of choice, accomplishment through making the “strongest decision” and social influence through later discussion with friends and family over which decisions were made, this often creates an overall positive experience for the user.

-Giving individuals the power to steer the narrative is a way for the viewer to have a “lean in” experience, becoming more invested in the characters and the story at hand.
+Giving individuals the power to steer the narrative is a way for the viewer to have a “lean-in” experience, becoming more invested in the characters and the story at hand.
 Inside the world of home entertainment, this is a big deal moving forward, as having viewers proactively commit to the experience may have a rough start (shaking some bad habits may prove to be difficult at first) but it will be beneficial in the long run for Netflix’s numbers, both within viewership and rewatchability.

-With almost endless pathways to multiple destinations, Netflix users who enjoyed the gamified experience may find that they opt for repeat viewings, just so they can get the “full experience” and know all the alternative options that they missed the first time round.
+With almost endless pathways to multiple destinations, Netflix users who enjoyed the gamified experience may find that they opt for repeat viewings, just so they can get the “full experience” and know all the alternative options that they missed the first time around.
 This will result in streaming numbers multiplying over time as people will be gaining new experiences with each view.

 UPDATE: The team at Wisecrack have put together an interesting video essay around the concept of "Ludonarrativity" in Bandersnatch since this articles original release. check it out below.

 Analysts have speculated for some time now that Netflix will eventually integrate forms of advertising into its content, but the idea has always seemed risky.
 For a streaming service that has offered subscribers ad-free programming for its entire run, to attempt to weave in advertisements this late in the game seems like a dangerous call.